-From the Godolphin Arabian and Red Rum to Pegasus and Black Beauty, Sarah Fitzpatrick selects the 20 horses – real and fictional – that continue to capture our imagination
+Sarah Fitzpatrick selects the 20 horses - real, mythical and cartoonish - that continue to capture our imagination, from Pegasus and Kipper to Arkle and Eclipse

 As an ardent admirer of the horse, The Queen has a long and close relationship with her Household Cavalry.
 Learn more about Her Majesty’s “Cavalry Blacks” in The Queen’s horses: black beauties of Knightsbridge.